Jayzh7/jayzh7.github.io/pelican/content/notes/2020-05-09-flight-tickets.md

 ## info:
 ---
-KLM only refund vouchers for flights booked after 21st April 2020.
++ KLM only refund vouchers for flights booked after 21st April 2020.
 It seems that flights to and from China are exceptions.
 Still trying to confirm.
++ possible transfer at Seoul